Semantic HTML: The Superpower Your Components Are Missing by Hasti Sutaria on June 6, 2025 632 views

 2. SEO:

 Search engines aren’t impressed by pretty UIs — they parse tags.
-If your site is one big div
+If your site is one big div, engine shrugs and walks away.

 3. Developer Experience: